 Permission categories

-In each category, you will find a breakdown of actions that are available and those that are not, based on the selected permission set:
+In each category, you’ll see a breakdown of actions that are available and those that are not, based on the chosen set.
+When you finish, select Save.
+A summary window appears so you can review changes category by category before confirming.
+Select Save again to apply:

 If you have any questions, please reach out to our team right here.
 We’re available 24/7 and happy to help.